zhengxuJosh/zhengxuJosh.github.io/index.md

 ## About Me

-I’m a second year PhD student at AI Thrust, Information Hub, HKUST (GZ), interested in various DL/CV topics.
-Prior to HKUST, I obtained my B.ENG and M.ENG from Northeastern University (NEU), where I focused on deep learning and medical imaging.

 I study machine perception, reasoning, and interaction with the physical world, drawing inspiration from **human cognition**.
 Lately, I’ve been focusing on unfied multi-modal Learning and advanced sensing & perception techniques.